 - Located in

 Identifying types (entities, relationships and attributes)

-Once you have your basic list of concepts, it is time to start and assign their basic types.
+Once you have your basic list of concepts, it is time to start and assign them to the basic types offered by Grakn.
 It is not a hard and fast rule, but it is usually a good idea to begin with finding the entities.
 Those tend to be the common nouns in your list.

 Before going on, try and find the main entities in the list above.
-Remember: the entities are usually the main actors in your knowledge base, the things about you want to know and ask questions.
+Remember: the entities are usually the main actors in your knowledge graph, the things about which you want ask questions.